Class #5169

 Description

 You will feel the work in your lower body with this advanced Wunda Chair workout by Lesley Logan.
-She starts with a warm-up to connect to your Thass® so that you can engage it for the remainder of the class.
-She flows through challenging exercises that will test your balance, strength, and control.
+This class progresses from a warm-up to connect to your Thass® (the area between your thigh and glutes) to challenging that connection with your stability and strength.
+Get ready to test your balance and control in this quick 35 minute flow!

 What You'll Need: Wunda Chair